w5xd/NyeVikingPowerMonitor/README.md

 resinstalled.
 The new board assembly fits in the position of the old board.
 I used 22 gauge solid hookup wire to connect all the front panel and back panel meters, potentiometer, switches, etc. </p>
 <p>
 The PROTO shield has all the interfacing parts except the new relay.
-The UNO is used unmodified.
+The PRO is unmodified, except that it comes with no headers which must be added in order to plug in the PROTO Shield.
-This pair connects to each
-other with several headers.
+This PRO/PROTO-SHIELD pair connects to each other with several headers.
 I ran a pair of 4-40 screws through all three boards and fastened them together with nylon 4-40 nuts.
 I mounted the new relay with double-stick tape to the back panel.
 </p>